-I’m an interdisciplinary scholar working at the intersections of performance and visual culture studies, public humanities, and critical theories of the body.
+I’m an interdisciplinary scholar of art and activism working at the intersections of performance and visual culture studies, public humanities, and critical theories of the body.
 I’m currently a PhD candidate in American Studies at Brown University with an MA in Public Humanities and a Certificate in Gender & Sexuality Studies from the Pembroke Center for Teaching and Research on Women.
 Concerned with the politics of looking, my work focuses on how visual and material culture reflects and inflects historical narratives and the representation of the body.

 In my dissertation, Improper Objects: Embodied Aesthetics and the Politics of the Pelvis, I explore the relationship between historical narratives and the body through visual culture, performance, and protest.
 Combining archival research and close reading, I focus on how artists and activists offer aesthetic strategies to reshape public memory while also complicating and claiming bodily autonomy.
 Each chapter is oriented around a particular object associated with the pelvis to illuminate central debates surrounding race, gender, and sexuality.
 Indexing memory and materiality, I trace and trouble a contracting timeline that extends from the 19th century to the present to position the pelvis—not as a source of bodily legibility—but as a complex affective site shaped through different sociocultural and historical circumstances.